Background & Purpose

 • Samuel Byrd, Office of LGBTQ Resources

-• Peter Crumlish, Director, Dwight Hall: Center for Public Service and Social Justice
+• Peter Crumlish, Dwight Hall at Yale: Center for Public Service and Social Justice

 • Ziv Eisenberg, Slifka Center for Jewish Life at Yale